-Associated Condition coverage may vary between pet insurance providers so, as always, be sure to review the policy and coverage details before enrolling.
+Associated condition coverage may vary between pet insurance providers so, as always, be sure to review the policy and coverage details before enrolling.

 How Do I Know if My Pet Has a Pre-Existing Condition?

 Conditions, symptoms, and causes can be confusing, so it’s important to talk to your veterinarian.
 They can review your pet’s complete medical records, outlining any conditions your pet has experienced to date.
 It’s essential to consider any previous veterinarians or specialists your pet has seen, as those medical records will also help you understand what is pre-existing for your fur baby.
 Even without a diagnosis, a symptom of a condition can still count as a pre-existing condition if known before your pet's insurance policy begins.

-Do I Need to Provide Medical Records to a Pet Insurance Company
+Do I Need to Provide Medical Records to a Pet Insurance Company?

 Yes, your pet’s medical records are typically retrieved after you submit your first claim, but you can always send this information proactively beforehand.
 Processing these records is how pet insurance companies know about your pet's past health history.
 At Furkin, we have experienced veterinary specialists that will review your pet's medical records to determine whether your furry family member has any pre-existing conditions and to ensure they receive the best possible coverage.

-What If My Pet is New and Has Never Been to the Vet?
+What if My Pet is New and Has Never Been to the Vet?